changj35513-appdev/personal-to-do-list/README.md

  >> 2. Separate each list into it's own div.
  3. Turn Edit and Delete into icon buttons.
- 4. Once clicked, pop up little window to creat, change, confirm or deny
+ 4. Once clicked, pop up little window to create, change, confirm or deny
  5. Turn "New category" into own little plus icon at right edge of other lists
  6. On each category, randomly generated color.
  7. Turn bookmarking task into an exclamation point checkbox and highlight underneath category title